 academic, artist, activist / booking: email@example.com

-Jeb Aram Middlebrook is an award-winning Assistant Professor of Sociology at California State University, Dominguez Hills in Los Angeles, where he researches and teaches Justice, Race, and Sound.
+Jeb Aram Middlebrook is an award-winning Assistant Professor of Sociology at California State University, Dominguez Hills in Los Angeles, where he researches and teaches courses in the area of Criminology and Justice Studies.
 He holds a Ph.D. and M.A. in American Studies and Ethnicity from the University of Southern California, and a B.A. in Ethnic Studies (Individually Designed Interdepartmental Major) from the University of Minnesota.
 Jeb’s work has been recognized by the Ford Foundation, the Harry S. Truman Foundation, the Council of Editors of Learned Journals, and ABC, NBC and MTV Networks.
 His academic writing is published by American Quarterly, Cultural Studies / Critical Methodologies, Qualitative Inquiry, Greenwood Press, and indexed by the MLA Bibliography.
 His first collection of science-fiction short stories will be published as The Murder Machine & Other Short Stories (2017).
 Jeb has presented at Yale University, the University of Minnesota, Kansas University, among other research universities.

 His current book manuscript, Prison Music: Containment, Escape, and the Sound of America, is a cultural history of incarceration in U.S. society from the nineteenth to the twenty-first century, told through the sound of prison in popular culture, policy, and protest.
-Jeb is the Founding Curator of @S_E_S_S_I_O_N, an organization that specializes in social events that serve and sustain, including listening sessions, screenings, and livestreams offered for free to local and global communities.
+Jeb is the Founder of @S_E_S_S_I_O_N, a platform which produces social events that serve and sustain community, including listening sessions, screenings, and livestreams.
 He is also Co-Founder of OneBeat ((Echo)), a digital project for international cultural exchange through sound, in partnership with the U.S. Bureau of Educational and Cultural Affairs and NYC-based music organization, Found Sound Nation.

 Jeb received a Research, Scholarship, and Creative Activity Award, as well as a Program for Excellence in Graduate Education Award, from California State University, Dominguez Hills, for his recent research work.
 Jeb is also the recipient of an Award for Excellence in Teaching in the Department of American Studies and Ethnicity at USC, as well as a Fund for Innovative Undergraduate Teaching Award and a Learning Environments Incentive Grant from USC.

-At CSUDH, Jeb teaches, “Sound and Society,” “Hip-Hop and Justice Studies,” “Social Organization,” “Criminology,” “Corrections,” “Juvenile Delinquency,” “The Individual in Society,” “Deviant Behavior,” and “Social Movements,” among other courses.
+At CSUDH, Jeb teaches, “Field Studies in Urban Problems,” “Criminology,” “Corrections,” “Deviant Behavior,” “Juvenile Delinquency,” “Social Organization,” “The Individual in Society,” “Sound and Society,” “Hip-Hop and Justice Studies,” and “Social Movements,” among other courses.
 His research and teaching interests span the disciplines of sociology, ethnic studies, cultural studies, history, and anthropology, and include topics such as: race and ethnicity, prison, music, sound, social movements, transnationalism, intersectionality (race, class, gender, sexuality), popular culture, archives, and ethnography.

 Jeb previously taught as a Lecturer in the Department of Sociology at the University of Southern California for the courses, “Social Problems,” “Crowds, Publics, and Social Movements,” “Public Policy and Criminal Justice,” and “Social Inequality: Class, Status, and Power.”
 He also taught online as a Lecturer in the Department of Sociology, the Women’s and Ethnic Studies Program, and the Graduate Certificate Program in Diversity, Social Justice, and Inclusion at the University of Colorado, Colorado Springs with classes including, “The Culture of Incarceration,” “Music and Social Change,” and “Class, Stratification, and Power.”